ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAttitudeTransitions.rst

 IAttitudeTransitions
 ====================

-.. py:class:: IAttitudeTransitions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAttitudeTransitions

    object

    Interface used to access the Attitude Transitions options found in the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAttitudeTransitions

 Overview
 --------